ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 are comprised of a relationship type, a related taxon, and an authority for the relationship.
 The related taxon is another record in the taxonomy table.

+Recommendation: Do not use this table; this information is better expressed as classifications.
 __________________

 ![Screen Shot 2019-04-13 at 9 45 24 AM](https://user-images.githubusercontent.com/15368365/56082005-e9e21780-5dd0-11e9-9462-dc874fad53ce.png)